aesthetetwo/HealthNotesChallenge2/README.md

 # Names of Group Members and Their Git Hub Usernames:
 #
 # Daniel Jiannetto, Username: aeshtetetwo
-# Wendy Hectman, Username:
-# Cassandra Owens, Username:
+# Daniel Lee, Username: daniel - aws
 #
 # How to Create and Run a Virtual Environment using venv:
 #